-In this episode, I interview Teacher Career Coach Course graduate Amy Newman.
-Amy left teaching after 18 years and landed a brand new role as a Project Manager Coordinator.
+In this episode, I interview Teacher Career Coach Course graduate and 18 year veteran teacher, Amy Newman, about her new position as a project coordinator.
 Listen in as Amy shares her story and insight into her new role and talks about the impact it’s made on her overall happiness.

 Recap and BIG Ideas: